Established: 1940 .

 Company Information and Credibility

-Moneygram is a money transfer giant and has a substantial role in money transfer history.
+Moneygram is a money transfer giant and has a substantial role in the history of money transfer.

 The company has suffered some downturns during its long history.
-The 2008 sub-prime crisis has hit it with full impact crash its stock to oblivion, and a $100m fine for fraud a few years later hasn’t help.
+The 2008 sub-prime crisis had hit it with a full impact crash to take its stock to oblivion, and a $100m fine for fraud a few years later hasn’t helped.

-During 2017, Ant Financial has made an offer to buy Moneygram for a sum of $1.2bn.
+During 2017, Ant Financial made an offer to buy Moneygram for a sum of $1.2bn.
 Ant Financial is a Chinese company owned by the Alibaba group (formerly named AliPay), and being that, considering the US-Chinese tensions in 2017, the deal was blocked by the U.S government.
 Ant Financial ended up buying indirect competitor WorldFirst.